Moving to Denmark

 Healthcare in Denmark

 Healthcare in Denmark operates across national, regional and local levels.
-The overall regulations are decided by the state, which also supervise the functions of the healthcare system.
+The overall regulations are decided by the state, which also supervises the functions of the healthcare system.
 All healthcare in Denmark is financed by taxes and supported by central government block grants, reimbursements and equalisation schemes.

 If you would like to access healthcare in Denmark, then you have to apply for a yellow health insurance card.
 If you would like more information on ordering this card, the healthcare section of the Copenhagen website explains how you can do this.